Digital Humanities at the MPIeR

 The Max Planck Institute for European Legal History is actively engaged in developing and applying the resources, methods, and tools enabled by the digital transformation of research.
 Thanks to this transformation, many resources that research in legal history draws upon are readily available in new ways, new forms, and new quantities.
 The Institute has a stock of its own such resources, which undergoes constant improvement.
 Of course, new resources — and even new kinds of resources — are added regularly and comprise part of the Institute’s Digital Library.

 Besides tailoring tools to the needs of individual research projects, there are two fields of more general relevance: textual analysis and data modelling.
-Since legal history is concerned to a large extent with statutory texts and doctrinal documents, leveraging the normative knowledge expressed in such texts is a core concern.
+Since legal history is concerned to a large extent with statutory documents and doctrinal texts, leveraging the normative knowledge expressed in such texts is a core concern.
 Various methods from text classification and named-entity recognition to co-occurrences and word embeddings can help in this endeavour.
-Formal descriptions of such normative knowledge can help to better understand the domain, to draw sounder conclusions, and to effectively search and to compare it to other areas and periods.
+Formal descriptions of such normative knowledge can help to better understand the domain, to draw sounder conclusions, to effectively search and to compare it to other areas and periods.
 Because of their potential utility for various projects, their role in the anticipated directions in the field of legal history, or simply because they are urgent desiderata, the Institute engages in these fields regardless of particular research projects.

-In order train scholars in digital methods, a Digital Humanities discussion group has formed and convenes at irregular intervals.
+In order to train scholars in digital methods, a Digital Humanities discussion group has formed and convenes at irregular intervals.
 The Institute's scholars can access presentations, results and other resources mentioned in the group’s discussions through the group's wiki pages.
-Among the subjects covered are geographic information systems and some textual analysis.
+Among the subjects covered are geographic information systems and some textual analyses.

 Since there are obviously trade-offs in pursuing such diverse activities, we conduct regular evaluations to assess and prioritise our activities.